AI Governance

 Models meeting those criteria are exempt from two of the four obligations: technical documentation (Obligation 1) and downstream provider information (Obligation 2).
 They must still comply with copyright policy (Obligation 3) and publish a training data summary (Obligation 4).

 The exemption disappears entirely for models classified as systemic risk under Article 51.
-A model like Meta’s Llama, even if released under an open-source license, would lose the exemption if it exceeds the 10^25 FLOP threshold or is designated as systemically risky by the Commission based on capabilities.
-Meta’s refusal to sign the Code of Practice in late 2025 compounds this exposure [EU AI Office ecosystem investigation, January 2026].
+A model released under an open-source license loses the exemption if it exceeds the 10^25 FLOP threshold or is designated as systemically risky by the Commission based on capabilities.
+Industry observers estimate that several frontier models from leading providers exceed this threshold, though exact compute figures for individual models are often undisclosed or disputed.

 For enterprise compliance teams evaluating open-source model adoption, the decision tree is specific.
 First: does the model meet the open-source definition (publicly available weights, architecture, and parameters)?
 Second: does the model exceed 10^25 FLOPs or present systemic risk?
 If yes to the first and no to the second, the partial exemption applies.
 If the model crosses the systemic risk threshold, treat it identically to any proprietary GPAI model.